ericjenn/working-groups/safety-related-profile/documents/sow.md

 #### Rationale

-The compliance of the SR profile with its requirements and the fact that the requirements are expressed from the end users' needs, leads to the satisfaction of the end users' needs.
+The compliance of the SR profile with its requirements, together with the fact that the requirements are expressed from the end users' needs, leads to the satisfaction of the end users' needs.

 #### Activity overview